swiftlang/swift-foundation/Proposals/NNNN-swift-subprocess.md

     @available(tvOS, unavailable)
     @available(watchOS, unavailable)
     public struct Executable: Sendable, Hashable {
-        /// Create an `EnvironmentConfig` with an executable name such as `ls` public static func named(_ executableName: String) -> Self
+        /// Create an `Executable` with an executable name such as `ls` public static func named(_ executableName: String) -> Self
-        /// Create an `EnvironmentConfig` with an executable path
+        /// Create an `Executable` with an executable path
         /// such as `/bin/ls`
         public static func at(_ filePath: FilePath) -> Self
-        // Resolves the executable path with the given `Environment` value public func resolveExecutablePath(withEnvironment environment: Environment) -> FilePath?
+        // Resolves the executable path with the given `Environment` value public func resolveExecutablePath(in environment: Environment) -> FilePath?
     }
 }
 ```